-The second design behavior which is discussed is the Sequence diagram of the subsystems.
-The sequence diagram describes the sequence of events that occur within the subsystems.
-These sequence diagrams are then combined to form the sequence diagram of the Recommender System.
-The working of the sequence diagram are based on the contextual information from the Relationship model of the subsystems.
+The second behavior design which is discussed is the sequence diagrams of the subsystems.
+The sequence diagrams describe the sequence of events that occur within the subsystems.
+These sequence diagrams are then combined to form the sequence diagram of the whole RPRS.
+The behaviors defined by the sequence diagrams are based on the contextual information from a relationship model.